 Swamp Sunflower Info

-Swamp sunflower grows wild across much of the eastern United States, and is often found in coastal marshlands and
+Swamp sunflower grows wild across much of the eastern United States and is often found in coastal marshlands and disturbed areas such as along roadside ditches.
+Swamp sunflower is hard to miss, as it reaches heights of 5 to 7 feet (1.5-2 m.) or more.

 Growing Swamp Sunflowers